sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/opentelemetry.md

 ## Tracing

-Sourcegraph tarces are exported in OpenTelemetry format to the bundled OpenTelemetry collector.
+Sourcegraph traces are exported in OpenTelemetry format to the bundled OpenTelemetry collector.
 To learn more about Sourcegraph traces in general, refer to our [tracing documentation](tracing.md).

 `sourcegraph/opentelemetry-collector` includes the following exporters that support traces: